XDC-Community/docs/get-details/smart-contract-details/flattening-smart-contracts/flattening-smart-contracts-with-hardhat.md

 npm install dotenv
 ```

 We will need to configure a `.env` file with XDC Mainnet and Apothem Testnet RPC endpoints, plus the _Private Key_ of the wallet we are using for deployment.
-Lets start by running:
+Let's start by running:

 ```bash
 touch .env
 ```

-And writting the following info in our .env file:
+And writing the following info in our .env file:

 ```bash
 XINFIN_NETWORK_URL=https://erpc.xinfin.network